Mixture of Linear Models Co-supervised by Deep Neural Networks: Methods

 \subsection{Interpretation}

 To interpret MLM, we assume that the local linear model within each EPIC can be interpreted, or useful insight can be gained for each EPIC based on its local linear model.
 Although this assumption may not always hold depending on the dataset, our focus here is to interpret the EPICs.
 If we can understand the EPICs, we can better understand the heterogeneity across the sample space in terms of the relationship between the dependent and independent variables.
-For example, if hypothesis testing is conducted, MLM may indicate that a hypothesis is only meaningful for a sub-population but not the entire population.
 Our experiments show that the heterogeneity across EPICs can be large, and MLM can achieve considerably higher accuracy than a single linear model.

 To help understand EPICs, we develop two approaches, one based on visualization and the other based on descriptive rules.
 For the first approach, we aim at selecting a small number of variables based on which a EPIC can be well separated from the others.
 If such a small subset of variables exist, we can visualize the EPIC in low dimensions.
 The second approach aims at identifying easy-to-describe regions in the sample space that are dominated by one EPIC.
 We call the first approach the {\it Low Dimensional Subspace} ({\it LDS}) method and the second the {\it Prominent Region} ({\it PR}) method.